JuliaQuantumControl/QuOptimalControl.jl/README.md

 Julia is the perfect language to develop these tools in because:
 1. it's easy to express mathematics in
 2. it's really fast and thats what we care about
-3. multiple dispatch makes it easy to write flexile code
+3. multiple dispatch makes it easy to write flexible code
 4. good python interop (package coming)
 5. automatic differentiation tooling is great and improving